Project Overview

 Paper Wireframes

-I worked with a mobile-first approach since I felt that platform would be how users would access the application the most.
+I used a mobile-first approach since I felt that platform would be how users would access the application the most.
 Still, I planned to design a web version of the application for the sake of having more room for the bird guidance pages.

 Digital Wireframes